braice/MuMuDVB/doc/README_CONF.txt

 If you use full autoconfiguration, you don't need to specify any channel and don't need any PID, this section does not concern you.

-If you use partial autoconfiguration, you'll need only the PMT PID for each channel.
+If you use partial autoconfiguration, you'll need the PMT PID for each channel.

 You do not use autoconfiguration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~